-Script aesthetics are a matter of personal preference, but there is one point we want to emphasize above all others...
+Script aesthetics are a matter of personal preference, and we'll get to those in a second, but there is one point we want to emphasize above all others...

 At a wedding, there is no “take two” and there’s no one ready to shout your line if you forget it.
 And in many wedding ceremonies, the specific words hold significant meaning.
 You have to get things right the first time.
 This is not a situation you can ad-lib your way out of!
 So bring the entire ceremony plan with you in printed or written form, and use it as you go.

 Some experienced performers and improv artists live to be on stage without a script, and if that describes you, then maybe we’ll make an exception.
 If this is the case, make sure that your couple knows you plan to memorize or ad-lib, and bring the entire ceremony in some printed or written form anyway as a backup.

 With wedding stress and the emotions of the moment, it’s very tough to memorize and recall an entire ceremony, no matter how much you want to.
 That’s why we recommend using a written script.

 Even talented public speakers can forget what to say during the ceremony when they try to memorize.

 As long as you have a copy of the script, you’ll be alright, but don’t get on stage with loose sheets of paper.
 A couple of small pages or note cards can work for the vows, but printing the entire ceremony on a few sheets of standard 8.5" x 11" printer paper is not a good move.